Leyla Hirsch: Personal life

-Hirsch was born in Moscow, Russia.
-She was adopted by an American couple at the age of 8, and grew up in Hillsborough Township, New Jersey.
-At the age of 15, she began amateur wrestling in high school and college.
-On March 10, 2022, shortly after the beginning of the Russian invasion of Ukraine, Hirsch issued a statement on social media in support of Ukraine.
-She called the Russian President Vladimir Putin a "brutal dictator".
+Hirsch was born in Moscow, Russia and lived there until being adopted by an American couple at age eight, subsequently being raised in Hillsborough Township, New Jersey.
+At 15 years old, she began amateur wrestling in high school and college.
+On March 10, 2022, shortly after the beginning of the Russian invasion of Ukraine, Hirsch issued a statement on social media supporting Ukraine and calling Russian President Vladimir Putin a "brutal dictator" in response to criticism of her ring gear in the national colors of Russia.

+Hirsch is openly lesbian; she announced her engagement to her partner on October 15, 2023.

+Other media

+Hirsch, along with other CZW wrestlers, appeared in the music video "If I Ever See You Again" by the American rock band Grayscale.